N1ebieski/api.sanctum/README.md

 2. SANCTUM_STATEFUL_DOMAINS must contains domains (local and production) with (if any) ports, without protocols of frontend app (in Postman a Referer field can be created for this purpose in the Header)
 3. CORS_ALLOWED_ORIGINS must contains allowed domains (local and production) with (if any) ports AND protocols of frontend app

-CORS config flie (my example in config/cors.php)
+CORS config file (my config in config/cors.php)

 1. 'supports_credentials' must be true (for authentication cookie of course)
 2. 'path' must contains allowed urls paths